-6.10 User-defined Scenarios
+6.10 User Defined Scenarios

-The User may enter additional Scenario Cases by selecting a Scenario Type, Initiating Event, Loss Event and Incident Outcome for the equipment item being evaluated.
-If one of the standard Scenario Types does not adequately describe the process upset, a User-defined Scenario Type may be selected and details entered under the Initiating Event description.
+The User may enter additional Scenario Cases by selecting a Scenario Type, Initiating Event, Loss Event, and Incident Outcome for the equipment item being evaluated.
+If one of the standard Scenario Types does not adequately describe the process upset, a User Defined Scenario Type may be selected and details entered under the Initiating Event description.

-A Loss Event may be selected from the standard List of Loss Events which will allow estimation of Consequences by calculation methods within the RAST tool.
-Selecting User-defined Loss Event allows input of various Hazard Parameters such as Release Rate, Total Release Quantity, Distance to ERPG-3 Concentration, etc. from other software tools.
+A Loss Event may be selected from the standard List of Loss Events which will allow estimation of Consequences by calculation methods within the RAST software.
+Selecting User Defined Loss Event allows input of various Hazard Parameters such as Release Rate, Total Release Quantity, Distance to ERPG-3 Concentration, etc. from other software tools.

 Consequences are estimated by Impact Analysis using the RAST estimates for various Hazard Parameters.
-If User-defined Loss Event is selected, Hazard Parameters evaluated in other software tools may be input to continue with Impact Analysis.
+If User Defined Loss Event is selected, Hazard Parameters evaluated in other software tools may be input to continue with Impact Analysis.
 Alternately, a Tolerable Frequency Factor may be selected without using a quantitative estimate.

-6.10.1 Example User-defined Scenario Case
+6.11 Example User Defined Scenario Case